ORGULLO LATINO

 From funny episodes with comedian and writer Cristela Alonzo to a surprising immigration story with superstar beauty vlogger Iris Beilin and deep conversations with Brooklyn 99 actress Stephanie Beatriz, listeners get to hear powerful, real-life stories that resonate in every episode.

-Cafe con Pam
+Café con Pam

-As she says: "I like deep thought-provoking questions and I suck at small talk.
+As she says: "I like deep, thought-provoking questions and I suck at small talk.
 Don’t talk to me about the weather, tell me what is the last thing you ate that evoked an explosion of pleasure in your mind and soul."

 Radio Menea